 Commitment to De-identification of Patient and Physician Data

-Verana employs two-methods of de-identification: expert de-identification and “Safe Harbor” de-identification by which patient identifiers are removed from a patient’s record.
+Verana employs techniques to de-identify patient data.
 An independent team of qualified personnel at Verana Health de-identifies all registry data into high-quality, HIPAA-compliant datasets.
-An established firewall is also in place to ensure identifiable data will not be used for research or sold.
+An established firewall is also in place to ensure data is protected.
 De-identified data is verified by a third-party statistician as being de-identified, in order to protect the privacy of all patients.
 Additionally, third parties do not have access to physician names or other data that identifies individual physicians.

 Inclusion in the Verana Health Data Platform

 If you are a patient with an ophthalmic or neurologic condition that has been treated in the past several years by a member of the AAO or AAN in the United States, and your doctor participates in one of these registries, it is possible that your de-identified healthcare information is included in the Verana Health data platform.
 To verify, please request an accounting of disclosures from your doctor or simply ask if your doctor submits data to these registries.

 Commitment to Patient Privacy